Executive Summary

 Key Metrics to Watch

-- China revenue percentage (risk indicator)
+- China revenue percentage (declining from 47% toward 30%)

-- Operating margin through cycle
+- Operating margin progression toward 35% target

 Appendix: Data Sources